 The College will bill the fees for the fall semester in July and for the spring semester in December.
-Each student must check the Wilson College portal for their student bill.
-Bills are no longer mailed to students.
 Payment is due on or before the published date for the applicable semester.
 Students may need to participate in a tuition payment plan in order to meet financial obligations associated with their education.
 Students should contact the business office to obtain information about the payment plan.